 This is a vital utility case with several moving parts and players.
-We hope this webpage will serve as your hub of information with the latest developments and details of the case as it unfolds.
-You can also visit the Public Service Commission Page for Docket No. 14-035-114.
+You can visit the Public Service Commission Page for Docket No. 14-035-114.
 See below for quick links to specific issues within the case.

 Details on Proposed Rate Changes for Rooftop Solar Customers

-As mentioned, the Public Service Commission will consider the below proposed changes over the coming months.
-Click here for the timeline for this process.
-As a formal intervener in the rooftop solar net metering case, Utah Clean Energy’s experts will be delving into analysis, submitting testimony and providing technical witnesses to make the case for fair treatment of rooftop solar.
+As mentioned, the Public Service Commission is considering the proposed changes below.
+As a formal intervener in the rooftop solar net metering case, Utah Clean Energy’s experts have been delving into analysis, submitting testimony, and providing technical witnesses to make the case for fair treatment of rooftop solar.